elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/composite-pattern.md

     <div></div>

 - **Component** – The component declares the interface for the objects in the composition.
-- **Leaf** – The leaf represents leaf objects in the composition, and a leaf is defined as an object with no children in this pattern.
+- **Leaf** – The leaf represents leaf objects in the composition, and a leaf gets defined as an object with no children in this pattern.
 - **Composite** – The Composite object represents branches of subtrees in the composition and maintains a collection of child components.

 <br />